 Some work schedules, known as shift work, require working into the evening or overnight.
 Night shifts may be an everyday part of a job or part of a rotating schedule.
-The Bureau of Labor and Statistics estimates that around 16% of workers in American have evening or overnight shifts.
+The Bureau of Labor and Statistics estimates that around 16% of workers in America have evening or overnight shifts.

 Shift workers typically have to sleep during the daytime, putting them at high risk of a misaligned circadian rhythm and the development of shift work disorder.
 This circadian rhythm disorder can cause insufficient sleep, excessive sleepiness at inopportune times, mood problems, and elevated risk of workplace accidents.